 Data released from the FBI shows that Battery Park City has just over half the national crime rate, with only an estimated 1,373 crimes per 100,000 people.
 The vast majority of the crimes are property crimes, and only 12.4% of them are considered to be violent crimes.

-Kips Bay is a neighborhood in midtown Manhattan, located on the island’s east side.
+Kips Bay is also one of the safest NYC neighborhoods.
+Kips Bay is located in midtown Manhattan, on the island’s east side.
 Kips Bay is bounded by the East River to the east, Third Avenue to its west, East 34th Street to its north, and East 27th Street on its south.
-Kips Bay used to be much larger when it was first settled in the 17th-century but has reduced in size over the years as other neighborhoods have developed.
+Kips Bay used to be much larger when it was first settled in the 17th century but has reduced in size over the years as other neighborhoods have developed.

 Like many other neighborhoods on this list, Kips Bay has had a massive focus on crime reduction over the last 30 years.
 With crime dropped by over 80% in this neighborhood, it’s become one of the safest places to live in NYC.
 As of 2021, there were only 180 people incarcerated per 100,000.